philrogersuk/100-days-of-code/log.md

 **Thoughts:**
 - Bit messy to achieve, but got there.
 Need to save .conf and .service files locally and script anything required still
-- Now have uptime monitor for main site and test url.
+- Now have uptime monitor for main site and test url at uptimerobot.com.

 **Link to work:** https://test.hendonfc.net